pksebben/Praxis/Breadcrumb/README.md

 2. What you do have to write, write short and well
 The syntax of my initial test crumb kind of turned off initial test audiences.
 Fix that shit.

+So in making the crumbs for firewalls and networking, the current format is fairly cumbersome.
+I should reduce crumbs to a single file, and reduce the amount of information in each.

+One of the problems I'm coming up against is how to nest these crumbs appropriately.
+I should devise some system by which this becomes easier.

+Is there a way to bubble sets of dependancies through these files?

+It is plain to me that part of what is going on in this schema is that I am turning myself into a filter for information.
+This is not a bad thing, but keeping my eye on this aspect may reveal some novel ways to modify the system to be better.